Homotopical Adjoint Lifting Theorem: Main Result

 \subsection{$\Sigma$-cofibrant colored operads}

+A colored operad $\sO$ is $\Sigma$-cofibrant if it is cofibrant in the product model structure $\symseqc$, where each category $\calm^{\Sigma_{\fC}^{op} \times \{d\}}$ is given the projective model structure \cite{hirschhorn} (11.6.1).
 If we require $\sO$ and $\sP$ to be $\Sigma$-cofibrant, then we can weaken our conditions on the adjunction $(L,R)$.
 The results that follow provide an extension of Proposition 12.3.4 in \cite{fresse-book}, which considers one operad acting in two different model categories.

 \begin{proposition} Suppose: \begin{enumerate} \item $L : \M \adjoint \N : R$ is a weak symmetric monoidal Quillen equivalence (Def. \ref{def:weak.symmetric.monoidal}). \item $f : \sO \to R\sP$ is a map of $\fC$-colored operads in $\M$ with $\fC$ a set, $\sO$ a $\Sigma$-cofibrant $\fC$-colored operad in $\M$, and $\sP$ a $\Sigma$-cofibrant $\fC$-colored operad in $\N$.
 The entrywise adjoint $\fbar : L\sO \to \sP$ is an entrywise weak equivalence in $\N$. \item Every generating cofibration in $\M$ has cofibrant domain. \end{enumerate} Suppose $A$ is a cofibrant $\sO$-algebra.
 Then the map $f : \sO \to R\sP$ induces a natural entrywise weak equivalence